top of page

 This DIY KIT is the most comprehensive one available on this site.
 The Boeing 737 VHF Nav Panel is the first of many panels to undergo an overhaul to incorporate the latest designs, production techniques, and ease of assembly.
 Reaching this CAD and PCB design stage has been an epic journey lasting nearly a decade.

-The design of this panel is specifically tailored to cater to sim builders of all levels and make it as easy as possible to create a good-looking radio.
+The design of this panel is tailored to sim builders of all levels and makes it as easy as possible to create a good-looking radio.
 There are numerous options available to suit your budget.

 The panel has laser-engraved panels and purpose-built 3D-printed parts designed to fit around the electrical components and PCB.
-It is designed to be easy to build, and the backlighting is impressive.
+It is intended to be easy to build, and the backlighting is impressive.

 All SMD electrical components, including the chips, resistors, and capacitors, are pre-soldered.
 The only components that require soldering are the six-digit displays, a dual encoder, and two tactile switches.
 All components are through holes, making assembly a breeze with a soldering iron and large holes.
 The panel is designed to work with an Arduino (not included) and Mobiflight.
 The 16-pin connector at the rear can be wired to the Arduino to provide the interface.
 No additional external resistors or components are necessary.